loda-lang/loda-programs/programs/oeis/list2.md

 * [A219390](http://oeis.org/A219390) ([L11 program](A219390.asm)): Numbers k such that 14*k+1 is a square.
 * [A219392](http://oeis.org/A219392) ([L12 program](A219392.asm)): Numbers k such that 22*k+1 is a square.
 * [A219395](http://oeis.org/A219395) ([L20 program](A219395.asm)): Numbers k such that 18*k+1 is a square.
+* [A219498](http://oeis.org/A219498) ([L22 program](A219498.asm)): Number of n X 4 arrays of the minimum value of corresponding elements and their horizontal or vertical neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..1 n X 4 array.
 * [A219529](http://oeis.org/A219529) ([L11 program](A219529.asm)): Coordination sequence for 3.3.4.3.4 Archimedean tiling.
 * [A219846](http://oeis.org/A219846) ([L15 program](A219846.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
 * [A220018](http://oeis.org/A220018) ([L24 program](A220018.asm)): Number of cyclotomic cosets of 3 mod 10^n.